camunda/camunda-docs/docs/apis-clients/go-client/get-started.md

 ```

 :::note
-When you create client credentials in Camunda Cloud, you have the option to download a file with the lines above filled out for you.
+When you create client credentials in Camunda Platform 8, you have the option to download a file with the lines above filled out for you.
 :::

 4. Create a `main.go` file inside the module and add the following lines to bootstrap the Zeebe client: